 Plonk

-Originally Published by Little Old Lady Comedy (2026)
+A version of this story was originally published by Little Old Lady Comedy (2026)

 Somewhere in Kent.
 Sometime in the afternoon.
 A public house.